bootique/bootique-swagger/README.md

 When you start the application, the console will be available at `/<appcontext>/swagger-ui`.
 E.g. http://127.0.0.1:8080/swagger-ui/ .

-If you are _running behind a proxy_, make sure you pass the correct "Host:" header with the `host[:port]` of the proxy, or the browser will not be able to discover your specification endpoint and/or won't be able to invoke it properly.
+If you are running behind a proxy, make sure you pass the correct `Host` header with the `host[:port]` of the proxy, or the browser will not be able to discover your specification endpoint and/or won't be able to invoke it properly.
 E.g. for `nginx` proxy you might use the following config: